 - Online Shares an NFS file system.

 - Offline Unshares an NFS file system.

-- Monitor
+- FAULTED

+Indicates that the share has unexported outside of VCS control.

-Reads the /etc/xtab file and looks for an entry for the file system specified by PathName.
+- Monitor Reads /etc/dfs/sharetab file and looks for an entry for the file system specified by PathName.
 If the entry exists, monitor returns ONLINE.